Bhargavpathuri/Banking_Finance_Data_Science/README.md

 # Project -1// Fraud Detection in Banking Transactions.

-Objective
+Objective:-

 Develop a machine learning model to detect fraudulent transactions in real-time, helping banks minimize financial losses due to fraud.

-Steps Involved
+Steps Involved:-

-1. Problem Understanding
+1. Problem Understanding:-

 Banks face significant financial losses due to fraudulent transactions.
 The goal is to classify transactions as either fraudulent or legitimate.
 Key challenges include imbalanced data, real-time detection, and adaptive fraud techniques.

-2. Data Collection
+2. Data Collection:-

 Use publicly available datasets like:
 Kaggle - Credit Card Fraud Detection
 IEEE-CIS Fraud Detection Dataset
 If real-world data is unavailable, generate synthetic data using tools like Faker or SMOTE.

-3. Data Preprocessing
+3. Data Preprocessing:-

 Handle missing values (if any).
 Feature engineering:
 Derive new features such as transaction frequency, amount thresholds, etc.